BKSpurgeon/personal-blog/_posts/2020-04-26-the-burden-of-taxation.md

 But that doesn't stop our valiant and ever optimistic bureaucrats from engaging in such unprofitable ventures, in the GREAT REPUBLIC that is the SOCIALIST REPUBLIC of the COMMONWEALTH AUSTRALIA.
 All else who tried before were idiots, our current political leaders and bureaucrats have the wisdom and expertise to be the only ones in all human history to make a success out of it.

 After hearing of his marketing spend, and his loses, I lamented: after all his hard work and toil, the government should unjustly rape him of his labours by taxing him in every way possible: company tax, pay roll tax, personal income tax, (indirect) bank taxes, capital gains tax, GST, and all the onerous compliance burdens associated with running a business (GST Business Activity Statements) ad naseaum etc. I suggested to him that it is much easier to become a government bureaucrat, and to "work from home" from
-~~10 am - 3 pm~~ 9am - 5pm  on very important projects: projects done for the people and by the people.
+~~11 am - 3 pm (lunch and tea breaks included)~~ 9am - 5pm  on very important projects: projects done for the people, and by the people, amen.

 But he did not lament.
 His solution was sublime, and novel!